Popular results

 Forex Scams: How to Spot Them a Mile Away

-Many of these Forex scams are promoted on the radio, television, newspapers and the Internet.
+Many of these Forex scams are promoted on the search engines, messengers, and social networks.
 Investors who fall victim to these schemes, often lose all of their money.
 As an illustration, let's examine the facts of a recent case involving Forex fraud and its consequences.
-W learned of a foreign currency trading opportunity through an infomercial on the radio.
+W learned of a foreign currency trading opportunity through an infomercial on YouTube.
 K, the owner of a Forex asset management firm, spoke during the infomercial, promising viewers significant profits with minimum risk.
 After seeing the infomercial, W contacted K, and later attended a seminar presented by K and his firm.
 The seminar was so convincing that W wrote a check to K for $100,000.

 If you encounter a Forex firm that claims to have developed a foreign currency trading strategy that carries very little or no risk, stay away.
 The reason Forex trading can be very profitable is because it also carries a very high risk of loss.
 The Forex market is very volatile, and, without good money management, an investor can lose most if not all her capital within few days.
 Thus, individuals and firms who make claims that are far from market realities, as is riskless Forex trading, are really after your money.